Tommy-bit02/kawhi-injury-analytics/README.md

 > ⚠️ **ACADEMIC RESEARCH DISCLAIMER:** Educational and portfolio purposes only.
 Data from Basketball Reference and published medical literature.
 Not medical advice.
 >
-> 🏀 **Personal Note:** Built around Kawhi Leonard — one of the greatest two-way players of his generation — whose career was repeatedly derailed by knee injuries while with the LA Clippers.
-Watching a generational talent lose years of his prime inspired this study.
+> 🏀 **Personal Note:** I built this project because watching Kawhi Leonard — my favorite player  — lose his prime years to injury while the Clippers repeatedly missed the playoffs was genuinely frustrating.
+I wanted to quantify exactly what that cost, and what organizations could do differently.

 ---